Overview – Knowledge from Reason

 “discoverable by the mere operation of thought, without dependence on what is any where existent in the universe” (i.e. they are known a priori) Can’t be established purely by thought and thus require empirical observation to establish their truth (i.e. they are known a posteriori)

 We can argue that Descartes’ arguments rely on matters of fact.
-But, according to Hume’s Fork, matters of fact are a posteriori.
+But, according to Hume’s Fork, matters of fact can only be known a posteriori.
 Thus, if Hume’s Fork is correct, then it shows that Descartes’ arguments are not entirely a priori and thus fail to establish rationalism.

 Innate knowledge